zrythm/zrythm/CONTRIBUTING.md

 You can read the project documentation already available in the manual and help us identify any errors or omissions.
-Creating new manuals, tutorials, and blog entries will also help users and developers discover what we do.
+Creating new manuals, tutorials and blog entries will also help users and developers discover Zrythm.

 # Programming
 Source code is in the